Laura Dym Cohen

 As Director of Southwestern's Street Law Clinic and Public Service Programs, Laura Dym Cohen brings her extensive experience helping abused and neglected foster children and their families at the Los Angeles County Children's Court to the classroom.

-"I am inspired by my Street Law students' dedication and commitment to help their students.
-It is my hope to expand our program as we target a population that is in great need of law related education and resources."
+"I am inspired by my Street Law students' dedication and commitment to help their students, a population that is in great need of law-related education and resources."

 "It is a privilege to work with students, faculty and staff at Southwestern," Professor Cohen says.
-"I am inspired by my Street Law students' dedication and commitment to help their students.
-It is my hope to expand our program as we target a population that is in great need of law related education and resources.
-I am also working with our students and the legal community to bring additional opportunities to our students and program partnerships to our campus."
-As Director of the Street Law Clinic, she also coordinates the law school's Public Service Program and is the faculty advisor to student public interest groups including Teen Court.
+"I am inspired by my Street Law students' dedication and commitment to help their students, a population that is in great need of law-related education and resources.
+I am also working with our students and the legal community to bring additional public service opportunities to our students and program partnerships to our campus."
+She coordinates the law school's Public Service Program, and is the faculty advisor to student public interest groups including Public Interest Law Committee and Teen Court.

-Professor Cohen works with and often trains pro bono attorneys for various nonprofit opportunities and law-related education programs.
+Professor Cohen works with pro bono attorneys at various nonprofit organizations to create opportunities and law-related education programs.
+She is available to help, encourage and advise both students and graduates to participate in pro bono and experiential opportunities to gain legal skills while helping to meet the justice gap.
 She helped create the Los Angeles Incubator Consortium which was awarded a grant from the State Bar of California's Commission on Access to Justice.
-She has served as co-chair of the Juvenile Courts Task Force of the Los Angeles County Bar Association, as a member of the California State Bar Council on Access and Fairness and was on the California State Bar Task Force on Admissions Regulation Reform (Phase II: Implementation).
-She currently is on Equal Justice Work's National Advisory Committee, Co-chairs the Southern California Diversity Pipeline Coalition, SALT Trina Grillo Planning Committee, California Foster Youth Education Task Force and is a mediator for the Consortium for Children regarding permanency planning mediations for dependency matters.
+She has served as co-chair of the Juvenile Courts Task Force of the Los Angeles County Bar Association, as a member of the California State Bar Council on Access and Fairness, was on the California State Bar Task Force on Admissions Regulation Reform (Phase II: Implementation) and was on Equal Justice Work's National Advisory Committee.
+She currently is a co-chair for the Southern California Diversity Pipeline Coalition, co-chair for NALP Pro Bono Work Group, on SALT Trina Grillo Planning Committee, and is a mediator for the Consortium for Children regarding permanency planning mediations for dependency matters.

 Letter To A Young Public Interest Attorney, LOS ANGELES PUBLIC INTEREST LAW JOURNAL 4 (2014)